couchbaselabs/Robo.Mvvm/README.md

 ## Sample<a href="#sample"></a>

 Please feel free to clone this repository, and run the sample located [here](https://github.com/couchbaselabs/Robo.Mvvm/tree/master/sample).
+The sample app contains a demonstration of all the major features included in `Robo.Mvvm` and `Robo.Mvvm.Forms`.

 ## Contribute<a href="#contribute"></a>